elahesdi/online-book-store/README.md

 - [Database Configuration](#database-configuration)
 ## Endpoints

-Admin Have Following Access for this online store site:-
+Admin Have Following Access for this online store site:

-Add New Books.
+- Add New Books.
-View Books Available.
+- View Books Available and sort them (pagination).
-Remove Books.
+- Remove Books.
-Increase Books Amount.
+- Increase Books Amount.
+- view orders.
+- Update Users.
+- Delete Users.
+- view all Users.

-Users Have Following Access for this online store site:- Create New Account or Register.
+Users Have Following Access for this online store site:
+- Create New Account or Register.
-Login.
+- Login.
-View Available Books.
+- View Available Books.
-Select Books and Quantity to Buy.
+- Select Books and Quantity to Buy.
+-
 ## Installation

 1. Clone the repository: